iutools/iutools/doc/test-plan.md

 - Search for word 'inuksuk'
    - Make sure the Word Entry window is NOW showing and displays the entry for 'inuksuk'.
-- Search for a word that does not return any results like 'blahblahblah'
+- Leaving the word entry opened, search for a word that does not return any results like 'blahblahblah'
    - Make sure the Word Entry window is NOT showing
 - Search again for 'inuksuk' to make sure the WordEntry window is shown
 - Search for a query that returns some hits but is not itself a word, ex: 'iglum'